 Pesticides and chemicals that fabrics are treated with can certainly cause skin irritations and other dermatological problems.
-Textile contact dermatitis, or clothing dermatitis, is described as skin manifestations or an irritation which is caused by clothing or fabrics that come in contact with the skin.
-The source of this problem may be the cloth material used which results in a reaction to textile fibres.
+Textile contact dermatitis, or clothing dermatitis, is described as skin manifestations or an irritation that is caused by clothing or fabrics that come in contact with the skin.
+The source of this problem may be the actual material used to make the clothes, which may result in a reaction to textile fibres.
 This type of contact allergy is caused by chemical additives that are normally used in processing the cloth or fabric.
 The most common symptoms of textile contact dermatitis include itchiness, redness and scaling.
 These symptoms most commonly appear within hours after contact with the allergen; however, there are also cases wherein the symptoms will only appear after a few days.

 Now here are easy ways to control clothing allergy:

 1. Always wash new clothes before wearing them.

 2. Use only soap and water when washing clothes.
 As much as possible, lessen, if not completely eliminate the use of fabric conditioner and detergents which contain perfumes and other harsh chemicals.

 3. Remove old clothes as it may have accumulated dust and mites over the years.

 4. Always wash your clothes before using them again.

 5. Stop wearing clothes that give you allergy.

 As a final word, if you think that the symptoms are severe, contact your dermatologist immediately.